repository-preservation/lcmap-spark/README.md

 * does Clojure belong in this image or a derivative

 ## Certs for Mesos Authentication [WIP]
+* WARNING: Do not copy keys into a derivative Docker image, as this is a security violation.
+Add the keys at runtime only
 * must be located on host machine and mounted as filesystem into image */certs/mesos.crt
 */certs/mesos.key